kennyzhao-code/kennyzhao-code/README.md

 <li>UoftTHacks: https://github.com/UofTHacks-HealthExplore</li>
 <li>PethsCS: https://github.com/petcsclub</li>

+You can also check out my personal website! https://kennyzhao.dev/ Currently going through a rework!

 <!--
 **kennyzhao-code/kennyzhao-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.